-If you manage a delivery service, taxi company or a haulage fleet, your vehicles and drivers represent a considerable investment.
-As the demands on these services continue to change and evolve, it’s imperative that fleet managers do what they can to protect their investment and maximize the efficiency and performance of their operations.
-To this end, drive recorders and dash cams are fast becoming a must-have.
-Let’s explore how these technologies can deliver measurable benefits in terms of safety for your fleet and save you money in the process.
+If you manage a delivery service, taxi company, or a haulage fleet, your vehicles and drivers represent a considerable investment.
+As the demands on these services continue to change and evolve, it’s imperative that fleet managers do what they can to protect that investment and maximize the efficiency and performance of their operations.
+To this end, dual-camera AI dash cams are fast becoming a must-have.
+Let’s explore how these devices can deliver measurable benefits in terms of the safety for your fleet and save you money in the process.

 Raising Driving Standards

-At its most basic level, a fleet drive recorder acts like an extension of the office CCTV system, recording journeys and idle vehicles and capturing incidents that happen on or off the road.
+At its most basic level, a dual-camera AI dash cam acts like an extension of the office CCTV system, recording journeys and idle vehicles and capturing incidents that happen on or off the road.
 Video evidence offers invaluable protection for vehicles, whether they’re leased, financed or owned outright.
 For example, video footage can provide clear evidence of who is at fault in the event of a collision, helping to resolve disputes and reduce insurance pay-outs.

-Installing dual-cam drive recorders in fleet vehicles means that management can check and enforce its safety and standards guidelines, making drivers more accountable and raising standards to ensure safe driving practices are the norm.
-Furthermore, with improved driving standards and safety, which thus reduces the frequency of accidents across the fleet, fleet managers will also cut time lost to investigations and repairs and see a decrease in the price of insurance policies.
+Installing dual-camera AI dash cams in fleet vehicles means that management can check and enforce its safety guidelines, making drivers more accountable and raising standards to ensure safe driving practices are the norm.
+Furthermore, with improved driving standards and safety, which thus reduces the frequency of accidents across the fleet, managers will also cut time lost to investigations and repairs and see a decrease in the cost of insurance policies.

 There’s an important reputational benefit, too.
 In an era when an increasing number of road users share dash cam footage on social media, companies with a good track record when it comes to accountability have the means to insulate themselves from negative commentary.

 Beyond Video — the Value of Data